lierluis/667-web-server/README.md

 In order to run the web server, you'll have to modify the filepaths within the `httpd.conf` and `.htaccess` files to match your directory structure.

-Within the rubyserver/ directory, to run the web server:
+Within the rubyserver/ directory, run the server using:
 ```
 ruby server.rb
 ```